Frequently asked questions.

 Workshops and retreats blend these practices in community, where learning and transformation unfold together. -

 I am located in Hollywood on the corner of Waring Avenue and Wilcox in Los Angeles.
-I also visit Palm Springs periodically, and on request.

 -